martinaunimi/Supervised-learning-project/README.md

-# Supervised-project
+# Machine learning, statistical learning, deep learning and artificial intelligence.
+Module statistical learning
-## Machine learning, statistical learning, deep learning and artificial intelligence
+##  Supervised project
 The aim of this research is to understand which are the elements that mostly affect the instructional expenditure per student of the US colleges presented in the data.
 In order to perform this task, the research exploits two important supervised